 - Total Cost: 5,537 Baht

-In our case it took just 4 working days from the date of application until we received the parcel with the passport and visa in it along with a notice that the visa doesn’t guarantee the entrance and that we should carry the travel health insurance as well as the formal obligation with us when going through immigration.
+In our case it took just 4 working days from the date of application until we received the parcel with the passport and visa in it along with a notice that the visa doesn’t guarantee the entrance and that we should carry the travel health insurance as well as the formal obligation with us when going through immigration in Germany.

 A Final Tip